-For your high schoolers who may be embarking on college visits, a thank you card to college admissions counselors shows your genuine interest in the college.
+For your high schoolers who may be embarking on college visits, a thank you letter to college admissions counselors shows your genuine interest in the college.
 It also demonstrates your respect for the individual who spent time with your family.
 That “thank you” conveys that you are a thoughtful, college-ready applicant.

 For seniors nearing the end of the college admissions process, there is no better time than now to take a moment and thank the community that assisted you along the way.
 Teachers, coaches, school counselors, directors, employers, college counselors, and mentors are examples of people in your life who might have gone out of their way to lend you a hand.